wassemgtk/terrestrial-io.github.io/sections/development/2-command-line-tool.md

 ####Android

-In Android, the pull command will create the appropriate folder structure according to [android's default localization specification](http://developer.android.com/guide/topics/resources/localization.html) and place the translated **`strings.xml`** files in the right place.
+In Android, the pull command will create the appropriate folder structure according to [android's default localization specification](http://developer.android.com/guide/topics/resources/localization.html) and place the translated **`strings.xml`** files in the correct values folders.
+If you pull down Finnish translations, Terrestrial will create or update a `strings.xml` file in **res/values-fi/strings.xml**.

 ###Ignite

+> `ignite` is currently only supported for iOS projects.

-	terrestrial ignite <language-code>
+	$ terrestrial ignite <language-code>

-This will launch your iOS app in the simulator using the last used build scheme.
+Ignite will launch your iOS app in the simulator using the last used build scheme.

 ###Photoshoot

+> `photoshoot` is currently only supported for iOS projects.

-	terrestrial photoshoot
+	$ terrestrial photoshoot

-This works like ignite but launches your iOS app in your native language while also allowing you take screenshots that will generate live UI previews for translators on the web translation interface.
+Photoshoot works like ignite but launches your iOS app in your native language, while also allowing you take screenshots that will generate live UI previews.
+This allows translators to make sure their translations fit the app's interface directly in the web translation interface.

 A green camera icon should appear on the center right of the screen, which you can click to generate and upload the screenshots.